ipinfo/rails/README.md

     config.middleware.use(IPinfoMiddleware, {token: "<your_token>"})
     ```

+    #### Notes
-    Note: if editing `config/environment.rb`, this needs to come before `Rails.application.initialize!` and with `Rails.application.` prepended to `config`, otherwise you'll get runtime errors.
+    > If editing `config/environment.rb`, this needs to come before `Rails.application.initialize!` and with `Rails.application.` prepended to `config`, otherwise you'll get runtime errors.

+    > If you are on Heroku and installed our app from the marketplace, your token will be automatically added to your requests, please do not add it in the config.
+For Heroku, the config should be;

+    ```ruby
+    require 'ipinfo-rails'
+    config.middleware.use(IPinfoMiddleware)
+    ```

 1. Restart your development server.